Best Monitor for Overwatch – The Ultimate Guide

 If you’ve been following the Overwatch League (or really, gaming as a whole) for some time then this monitor won’t be a stranger to you.
-The PG258Q was last year’s official stage monitor for the OWL, and many players have decided to follow the ‘if it works, don’t fix it’ credo and opted to stay on the PG258Q.
+The PG258Q was the official stage monitor in the Overwatch League’s first season, and many players have decided to follow the ‘if it works, don’t fix it’ credo and opted to stay on the PG258Q.

 One of the industry standards

 This PG258Q appears in a lot of our ‘best of’ articles (click here to check our Best Monitor for Gaming article by the way) so it’s quite obvious that professionals across all games like what ASUS is offering here.
 This monitor gives you a 240Hz refresh rate along with a 1ms response time, a fully adjustable stand, very thin bezels, and it is G-Sync compatible to put that cherry on top of the sundae.
 Top specs, in other words, and it’s finished off by an offering of on-display features such as separate contrast profiles for different genres and the ability to draw things such as a crosshair, timer, or an FPS counter on your screen.

 This, in other words, is unmistakably a top tier gaming monitor and it also looks the part.
 The very aggressive and gamer-oriented aesthetics of the stand won’t please everyone, so if you’re looking for a subdued looking product this isn’t the one to go for but aside from that this is one of the best gaming monitors out there.

 If you want to get a gaming monitor that not only screams ‘I am a gaming monitor’ but also offers just about anything you could ever want out of a monitor for competitive gaming you need to consider the PG258Q.
 It’s a favorite of many pros across the entirety of our analyzed games, and stuff like that doesn’t just happen without a reason.